Skip to main content

 • "I'll troubleshoot your integration issue step by step"

-• "I'll qualify whether we're a good fit and book you a call"
+• "I'll qualify whether this is a good fit and book you a call"

 Each of these is a defined workflow with a specific outcome.
 The LLM handles the conversation, but the system handles the logic.